vitamin k

 noni juice + warfarin

-Noni juice (Morinda citrifolia) products vary substantially in vitamin K content - one published case of warfarin resistance was attributed to a high-vitamin K noni preparation.
-Noni has also been linked to drug-induced liver injury and may induce CYP2C9, both of which can destabilize warfarin in unpredictable directions.
+Noni juice (Morinda citrifolia) products vary widely in vitamin K content, and one published case of warfarin resistance was attributed to a high-vitamin K noni preparation.
+Noni has also been linked to drug-induced liver injury, which can secondarily destabilize warfarin.
+The interaction is real but rests on case reports rather than large studies.

 collard greens + warfarin